 It was William Kent who provided the grounding for the illustrious career of Lancelot 'Capability' Brown who for a time worked under his direction at Stowe.

 Kent's most famous and unique garden can be found at Rousham House, the gardens remaining much as he had planned them almost 300 years later.
-See more of Williams Kent's work at Claremont Landscape Garden, Badminton House, Stowe Landscape Garden, Euston Hall.
+See more of Williams Kent's work at Claremont Landscape Garden Garden, Badminton House, Stowe Landscape Garden, Euston Hall.